Top 10 Fun Facts About the Great Wall of China

 The Great Wall of China is widely regarded as one of the most important landmarks and a must-see attraction for any trip to China.

-Its rich history, unbelievable length, and mysterious construction process may draw visitors to plenty of questions about it.
+With a history spanning thousands of years, it’s full of stories and mysteries.
 We've listed the 10 most unexpected fun facts about the Great Wall of China you may want to know.
-Check them out below!
+Take a look below!

 - How Long Did It Take to Build the Great Wall?